Jestzer/MPM.Go/README.md

 If you want a compiled released for Windows or macOS x64, please let me know.

 To-do:
+- Fix issue where using ~ to specify the home directory DOES work on the installation step, but creates the directory after specifying it in your working directory.
+Ex: specifying ~/matlab will create the directories ~/matlab in your current working directory, but will actually install to ~/matlab.
 - Prompt for admin rights when using Windows
 - Separate all MATLAB products from all Polyspace products to avoid issues later on (such as when updating)